 To help simplify the packing process, we’ve created this 10 step packing guide for living abroad.
 Make this your first stop

 when planning your trip.
 And don’t forget to download your free packing checklist!

 Going to Live Abroad and Don’t Know How to Pack?

 The key to packing your belongings for a permanent, temporary, or long time abroad is to pack as you were for an extended trip.
-Read these tips on packing for long term travel.

-You’ll use the most important concept to help you determine what you do and don’t need: a capsule wardrobe.
 If you feel extremely overwhelmed at the idea of moving abroad, review this packing course which shows you specific techniques to plan around limited clothing choices, varying climates, and other unexpected life situations.

 Do your homework and research the weather as well as local customs.
 Use your school or employer as a resource and ask them questions on items they might suggest.

 The main thing to remember is to bring along the essentials – don’t bring everything you own.
 It’s okay to pack some comforts from home but don’t ship boxes of old high school memories; things you can buy there like housewares; or valuables that you’d rather keep stored at home.